 Employees, other than officers and directors, who desire to serve on the board of directors or a similar body for an outside company or government agency must obtain prior approval of the Compliance Department.
 Officers and directors should contact the Legal Department prior to joining the board of directors of any outside company.
 Helping the community by serving on boards of non-profit or community organizations is encouraged and does not require prior approval.

 Employees may not use personal influence to direct Company business to an entity in which any family member or friend has an interest.
-All employees must disclose to the Chief Compliance Officer (and/or Compliance Department) any interest held by them with any entity doing business with the Company, including interests held by their immediate family (except for ownership of less than 1% of a public corporation).
-In addition, employees must disclose arrangements such as consulting or part-time employment or other dealings with such an entity.
-The employment of any family member or friend of employees by such entity must also be disclosed.
-Such information will not automatically be regarded as a conflict of interest, but it must be disclosed to allow the Company to determine if any undue or special influence could appear to be involved.
-The Company can then decide what action it should take to safeguard its interests.
+All employees must disclose to the Chief Compliance Officer (and/or Compliance Department) any interest they hold in any entity doing business with the Company, including interests held by their immediate family (except for ownership of less than 1% of a public corporation).
+In addition, employees must disclose arrangements like consulting or part-time employment for or other dealings with such an entity.
+The employment of any family member or friend of an employee by such entity must also be disclosed.
+Such information will not automatically be regarded as a conflict of interest, but it must be disclosed to allow the Company to determine whether any undue or special influence may appear to be involved.
+The Company can then decide what action it should take, if any, to safeguard its interests.

 Q: When I visit a referral source, I like to bring them Starbuck’s coffee as a treat.
 If one day I am unable to bring the coffee, can I give them a $5.00 Starbuck’s gift card instead?

 A: No. Although the $5.00 Starbuck’s card is of nominal value, it is considered “cash in kind,” which is prohibited by law .